RX2Solutions/RX2Solutions.github.io/_posts/2025-07-10-RX2 Solutions Q3 2025 Hiring & Economic Outlook.md

 ## Labor Market Dynamics: Stability with a Side of Unease

-National unemployment remains low at **4.2%**, yet **recent graduates and entry-level professionals** are encountering growing friction—highlighted by a youth unemployment rate now above **5.8%**, the highest since 2021.
+National unemployment remains low at **4.2%**, yet **recent graduates and entry-level professionals** are encountering growing friction, highlighted by a youth unemployment rate now above **5.8%**, the highest since 2021.

 This divide signals a broader challenge: **demand for specific, market-ready skillsets is outpacing supply**.